Check for Webinoly updates sudo webinoly -update # SFTP Access sudo webinoly -login-www-data=on # Purge Cache sudo webinoly -clear-cache # Backups sudo webinoly -backup=s3 -profile=mysite # Server timezone sudo webinoly -timezone

 To save the backup file with a specific name you can use the

-Backups to AWS S3
+Incremental Backups with AWS S3

 Incremental backups of any folder and send it to S3.